pnp/cli-microsoft365/docs/docs/cmd/aad/o365group/o365group-add.md

 ## Remarks

 When specifying the path to the logo image you can use both relative and absolute paths.
 Note, that ~ in the path, will not be resolved and will most likely result in an error.
+If an invalid user is provided in the comma-separated list or Owners or Members, the command operation will fail and the Micrsoft 365 Group will not be created.

 ## Examples